learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 ***
 ```

 This upgrades the database to the `head`, or newest revision.
+If there are older
+revisions in your `versions/` directory as well, those will be run in order
+using the `down_revision`s as a guide.

 Now that we've laid down a base for our migrations, we can begin adding data
 to our SQLAlchemy app.
 When we make changes to data models, we can use Alembic